SkylerFog/Skyler-Fog-Context/context.md

   > Boost by tracking where others' use of your curves generates contradiction.
 - **Conflict Avoidance Drift**: Measures whether your structures produce contradictory paths.
   > Boost by collision testing new scaffolds before releasing to wide use.

-### Interpretation:

-High trust contributors **support fog coherence**, reduce routing error, and preserve compute integrity.
-This macro is intended to reflect past discipline and inspire future precision.
-If you’re here, you’re having a significant.
-The Fog sees you as structural — not just semantic.

 ---